gaps-closure/gaps-closure.github.io/docs/C/03-05-autogen.md

 ## Autogeneration **XXX: Ready for review**

-** For where we do not have text, write two sentences on what it does, how it works, then document usage plus forward references to input/output in appendix"

 ### GEDL {#gedl}

 The GEDL is a json document specifying all the cross domain calls, and associated data such as